Yugoslav coup d'état: Axis invasion

-Even within the Royal Yugoslav Army, divisions between a Croatian-Slovene pro-Axis faction and a Serbian pro-Allied faction emerged.
+Even within the Royal Yugoslav Army, divisions between a Croat-Slovene pro-Axis faction and a Serb pro-Allied faction emerged.
 The Axis invasion of Yugoslavia began on 6 April.
 The bombing of Belgrade forced the government to seek shelter outside the city.
 From here, King Peter and Simović planned to leave for exile.
 Maček, refusing to leave the country, resigned on 7 April and designated Juraj Krnjević as his successor.
 Maček returned to Zagreb.
 Three other ministers also refused to leave Yugoslavia: Ivan Andres and Bariša Smoljan of the HSS and Kulenović of the JMO.
 The government met on Yugoslav soil for the last time on 13 April near Pale.
 From here they travelled to Nikšić where they were flown out of the country to Athens.
 The Soviet leadership accepted the invasion of Yugoslavia without any criticism.

 Another result of the coup was that the work that had been done by British intelligence with the anti-Axis government of Cvetković and Maček was lost.
 By supporting the coup plotters, the SOE undermined the balance in Yugoslav politics that had been achieved by the Cvetković–Maček Agreement.
-Serbian nationalists supported and welcomed the coup because it ended Croatian autonomy under the Agreement and freed them to pursue a Greater Serbia agenda.
+Serb nationalists supported and welcomed the coup because it ended Croat autonomy under the Agreement and freed them to pursue a Greater Serbia agenda.
 The coup and its immediate aftermath also contributed to the paralysis within the Yugoslav government-in-exile during the rest of the war, due to ongoing disputes regarding the legitimacy of the Cvetković–Maček Agreement.